jbankes/Hello_Jenkins/README.md

 ## Hello_Jenkins <img align="right" src="img/liatrio.png">
 This simple exercise is designed to introduce you to Jenkins and continuous integration.
-This will be done in teams of 5 but we will all be working on one Jenkins server.
+This was originally written as an exercise for California State University, Chico.
+I have since modified it to be a simple exercise for anyone to use.

 ### Overview
 1. Fork the repo.